Patty Ewing State Delegate District 32

-We understood the struggle, but both Mark and I had options: we had an education and supportive families.
+We understood the struggle, but both Mark and I had options: we both had a great education and supportive families.
 Many of our neighbors did not have options.
 Several generations of one family lived in a tiny house—the grandmother went dumpster diving for cans to recycle for a few pennies.
 One homeless man named Victor ate Saturday morning breakfasts with us and usually fell promptly asleep on our couch.

 When we moved back to the central Ohio area, I helped when and where I could: donating hundreds of hours as a designer, collecting supplies for a dilapidated art program at my daughters’ school, reading to students, and teaching supplemental classes on creative writing.